Shukolza/GuessANumber/README.md

 ## Settings

+**You can also adjust these settings through the in-game settings menu.**

 The game settings are stored in the `settings.json` file.
 You can modify the following parameters:

 - **Attempts Count**: Set the number of attempts allowed (`attempts_count`).
 Use `"infinity"` for unlimited attempts.